markohautala/django-rest-api/README.md

 ## Credits
-#### Resources used
+#### Resources Used
-- For the react-bootstrap elements, this porject has gotten it's information and content from the react-bootstrap documentation: https://react-bootstrap.netlify.app/docs/
+- For React Bootstrap elements, the project references the React Bootstrap documentation: https://react-bootstrap.netlify.app/docs/

-- Icons for the page has been gotten from Google Icons: https://favicon.io/favicon-converter/
+- Icons for the page were sourced from Google Icons: https://favicon.io/favicon-converter/

-- The custom loading icon that has been applied to the different react-pages that use POST or GET requests (in submitting forms for example), then there is a loading gif that has been applied.
-This loading icon was generated with: https://loading.io/
+- The custom loading icon used during form submissions was generated with: https://loading.io/

-- Secret key generator for Django (in orde to create a new secet key for the backend): https://djecrety.ir/
+- Secret key generator for Django: https://djecrety.ir/

-- The database diagram in this README has been made using this resource: https://dbdiagram.io/home
+- The database diagram in this README was created using: https://dbdiagram.io/home

-- The househeart icons for the liked and not-liked icons are gotten from this free resource: https://www.flaticon.com/search?word=house%20heart
+- Househeart icons were sourced from Flaticon: https://www.flaticon.com/search?word=house%20heart

 #### Other credits
-- Inspiration for this application and for some of the features has been gotten from Code Institues walktrough project called "Moments".
-But in order to make it custom to my projects scope and needs, there has been significant customization made to all the models, views, react-code, UX-design, feature and naming convention troughout the whole application.
-But, initial inspiration for this project idea was achieved by doing the walktrough project from Code Institute.
-But just to clarify, this project has it's own uniqueness and my personal toucht it.
+- Inspiration for this application and some of its features was drawn from Code Institute's walkthrough project "Moments."
+However, significant customization has been made to models, views, React code, UX design, features, and naming conventions throughout the entire application.
+This project has its own unique elements and personal touches.
+The Upload.jsx component, for example, includes a feature where users can upload an image and preview it before submitting, similar to the feature in the Code Institute project, but with a unique design tailored to this project.